fzaura/habit_tracker/server/README.md

 # Habit Tracker Server

-A secure RESTful API backend for the Habit Tracker app, built with Node.js, Express.js, and MongoDB.
-This server implements a clean architecture with repository pattern, dependency injection, and comprehensive input validation.
+A secure RESTful API backend for the Habit Tracker app, built with Node.js, Express.js, and PostgreSQL with Prisma ORM.
+This server implements a clean architecture with repository pattern, dependency injection via Awilix, and comprehensive input validation.

 ## Features